LBNL-UCB-STI/beam/docs/inputs.rst

 https://github.com/LBNL-UCB-STI/beam/blob/master/test/input/beamville/beam.conf

-As of Fall 2018, BEAM is still under rapid development.
-So the configuration file will continue to evolve.
-Particularly, it should be expected that new parameters will be created to contol new model features and old configuration options may be modified, simplied, or eliminated.

-Furthermore, the BEAM configuration file contains a hybrid between parameters from MATSim (see namespace `matsim` in the config file).
+The BEAM configuration file contains a hybrid between parameters from MATSim (see namespace `matsim` in the config file).
 Not all of the matsim parameters are used by BEAM.
 Only the specific MATSim parameters described in this document are relevant.
 Modifying the other parameters will have no impact.
 In future releases of BEAM, the irrelevant parameters will be removed.

 In order to see example configuration options for a particular release of BEAM replace `master` in the above URL with the version number, e.g. for Version v0.6.2 go to this link: